 - READ MORE: Down the Danube with Viking River Cruises

 That first visit was 10 years ago so on my recent trip down the Danube with Viking Cruises I set out to see if visiting Szécheny Thermal Baths was as magical as I remembered.
 Although still impressive, the shine had definitely worn off since my last dip.
 For one, the place was under some renovations which didn’t help the relaxation.
 Looking at the worn down facilities, this is a good thing.
 Secondly, I didn’t remember visiting Szécheny Thermal Baths as being so busy.
 It could’ve been the time of year or rising popularity since my last trip so we’ll leave it at that.

 Visiting Szécheny Thermal Baths – Good to Know

 Even though this was my 2nd time at the baths, there’re a few things that would’ve been good to know ahead of time.
 Notably:

 - Bring your own towels.
 Renting them is pricey.

 - Don’t miss –I skipped over the interior pools this time and didn’t go for any spa service, focusing my time on the outdoor pools.
 Don’t miss the whirlpool and if you’re wearing a two-piece, watch your top!

 Although visiting Szécheny Thermal Baths is a must while in Budapest, I will not return for the 3rd time.
-With 15 public thermal baths in Budapest I would check out the smaller and less crowded ones next time.
-Veil Bej bath is on the Buda side and is said to be the oldest and most beautiful Turkish bath in the city and the Lukacs baths are known as a center for intellectual and local artist.
+With 15 public thermal baths in Budapest, I would check out the smaller and less crowded ones next time.
+Veil Bej bath is on the Buda side and is said to be the oldest and most beautiful Turkish bath in the city and the Lukacs baths are known as a centre for intellectual and local artist.
 Next time.